percona/psmdb-docs/docs/install/index.md

 * Only Oracle Linux running the Red Hat Compatible Kernel (RHCK) is supported.
 MongoDB does not support the Unbreakable Enterprise Kernel (UEK).

-* MongoDB 5.0 and above requires use of the AVX instruction set, available on [select Intel and AMD processors](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX).
+* MongoDB 5.0 and above requires the use of the AVX instruction set, available on [select Intel and AMD processors](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX).

 ### ARM64

-Percona Server for MongoDB requires the ARMv8.2-A or later microarchitecture.
+Percona Server for MongoDB requires the ARMv8.2-A or later micro-architecture.

 ## Installation instructions